![]() |

 Well they're back.

 voyeur, that seems inordinately interested in me.
-Are they government
+Are they all government spies, should I be paranoid?
+Although honestly, it's kind of nice

 having something that actually wants to share my morning curry.
-It's

-I'll miss it when it's gone.
+I'll miss them when their gone.

-I'll miss it when it's gone.
+I'll miss them when their gone.

 •